 How long is your personal data stored

-Personal data collected by Selwood Housing is kept for as long as is necessary for the various purposes mentioned, and in line with our data retention schedule.
+Personal data collected by Selwood Housing Group is kept for as long as is necessary for the various purposes mentioned, and in line with our Data Retention Schedule.

-How long we hold your data for varies, depending on the type of personal data and the purposes for processing the data.
-Factors which affect how long personal data is held are also dependent on relevance to possible future claims, and where applicable, legal, accounting, reporting, finance and regulatory requirements.
+Data retention periods vary depending on the type of personal data and the purposes for processing the data.
+Factors which affect how long personal data is held are also dependent on relevance to possible future claims, and applicable legal, accounting, reporting, finance and regulatory requirements.

 For more details on our data retention schedule, please contact us at firstname.lastname@example.org.

-Under the general data protection regulation (GDPR) and UK data protection legislations, you have a number of legal rights that relate to your personal data held by us.
+Under the General Data Protection Regulation and UK Data Protection Legislations, you have a number of legal rights as it relates to your personal data held by us.

 These include the following:

-In responding to your subject access request, we will firstly ask you to confirm your identity by providing a copy of your passport or driving licence.
-If we do hold information about you, we will provide you with a description of the data as well as a copy of the requested personal data in a clear printed format or in a commonly used electronic format.
+In responding to your subject access request, we will firstly ask you to confirm your identity by providing copies of any one of the following: passport, driving licence.
+If we do hold information about you, we provide you with a description of the data and provide you with a copy of the requested personal data in a legible form or a commonly used electronic form.

-- your right to request that we delete personal data that we hold about you.
-This may happen if you no longer wish to use our services, remain an employee or board member or if there is no justifiable reason for us to keep your personal data.
+- Your right to request that we delete personal data that we hold about you if you no longer wish to use our services or remain an employee/board member or if there is no justifiable reason for us to keep your personal data

-- your right to object to us processing your personal data if we cannot show a convincing reason for doing so
+- Your right to object to us processing your personal data if we cannot show a convincing reason for the processing

-- your right to request us to restrict processing your personal data if the accuracy of the personal data is of concern, or if you believe the processing is unlawful
+- Your right to request us to restrict processing if the accuracy of the personal data is of concern or if you believe the processing is unlawful

-- your right to data portability.
-You can request for us to transfer your personal data to you or another third party in an agreed structured format.
+- Your right to data portability and request for us to transfer your personal data to you or another third party in an agreed structured format.

-If you would like to exercise any of the above rights, please write to us at:
+If you would like to exercise any of the above rights, please contact us in writing to:

 If you wish to make a complaint to the information commissioner’s office on how we process and collect your data, you can do so by contacting their office at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
-You can also call them on 0303 123 1113 or 01625 545745.
+Telephone 03031 231 113 or 01625 545 745.